General Policy. Hendrix

 or after an allegation of possible scientific misconduct has been reported,

-will not preclude or terminate the misconduct procedures.
+does not preclude or terminate the misconduct procedures.

 If the respondent, without admitting to the misconduct,